apache/jena/docs/fuseki-configuration.md

 # Configuring Fuseki

-Configuration consists of definign the data services (data and actiosn available on the data) together with configuring the server.
-Explcitily configuring the server is often unnecessary.
+Configuration consists of defining the data services (data and actions available on the data) together with configuring the server.
+Explicitly configuring the server is often unnecessary.

 The data services configuration can coem from: